-Northwest Indiana Criminal Defense Lawyers
+Indiana Criminal Defense Attorneys

 When it comes to situations that absolutely require a lawyer, it is difficult to come across one more serious than criminal charges.
-If you, or one of your loved ones, is being accused of a crime, then you should hire an attorney as quickly as possible.
+If you or one of your loved ones is being accused of a crime, then you should hire an attorney as quickly as possible.
 A criminal defense attorney can help ensure that your rights are upheld and that you receive the best treatment and have the best outcome possible.
 This is true regardless of the specific crime in question.
 Keep in mind that being convicted of criminal charges will have a huge impact on your life and could really affect your future in a negative way.
 In order to help avoid these issues, then, a good criminal defense attorney is a must.

 How do I pick a criminal defense lawyer?

 That’s an understandable question!
 There are many different kinds of attorneys out there, and each one of them brings something to the table.
-When you start searching for a lawyer that can help you, do not panic at the sheer amount of options.
-Just find an attorney that seems to have the experience that you need in order to have the best possible outcome, and then set up a consultation with them.
+When you start searching for a lawyer who can help you, do not panic at the sheer amount of options.
+Just find an attorney who seems to have the experience that you need in order to have the best possible outcome, and then set up a consultation with them.

 You should carefully consider your choice of attorney, of course, as they will have a big impact upon your case.
 With that said, do not worry over the choice so much that you delay hiring a lawyer quickly!
 The importance of an attorney in cases of criminal defense cannot be overstated, so it is a good idea to retain an experienced lawyer as quickly as possible to get started on drafting the best defense possible for you or your loved one.
 At Funk & Wendlinger, LLC, we believe that you should feel comfortable with your attorney.
 That is why we are happy to meet with you in order to discuss your case and how we could best go about representing you.
 That way you can understand how we work and better determine whether or not you think one of our knowledgeable attorneys would be a good choice to help you.